Why we do what we do

-For many people, Eastern Europe is still a blank slate.
-What was once almost unreachable behind the Iron Curtain is now well connected to the West More and more low-cost airlines offer direct connections to cities such as Vilnius, Warsaw, Budapest, Kyiv or Belgrade.
-Eastern Europe is no longer a destination for stag parties and backpackers on their way to a trendy destination, but a destination for cultural travelers and gourmets.
+Eastern Europe is still a blank slate for many people today.
+However, what was once almost inaccessible behind the Iron Curtain is now well connected to the West.
+More and more low-cost airlines are offering direct connections to cities such as Vilnius, Warsaw, Budapest, Kyiv and Belgrade.
+Eastern Europe has long since gone from being a destination for stag parties and backpackers to a trendy destination for cultural travelers and gourmets.

-In the countries between Estonia and Albania, travelers often still find original culture right next to the latest trends for hipsters.
-Rich and poor often live next door.
-These contrasts, as well as the rich and diverse culture, history and religions of these countries, are the reason why we’ve decided to finally create an Eastern Europe travel blog – Wild East, to show you the most beautiful sides of the East and to convince travelers, that a visit to those countries is one of the best experiences for any traveler.
+In the countries between Estonia and Albania, travelers often find original culture right next to the latest trends for hipsters.
+Rich and poor often live next door to each other.
+These contrasts as well as the rich and diverse culture and history of these countries and regions are the reason why we finally wanted to create an Eastern Europe travel blog with Wild East to show you the most beautiful sides of the East and convince travelers that a visit to these countries is one of the best experiences as a traveler.

 Why Wild East?

-The name was inspired by some prejudices about this part of the world.
+Of course, we want to play on prejudices with the name.
 Because for many people, Eastern Europe is still wild.
-Considering the fact, that more than 30 years after reunification, more than a half of all West Germans have never been to the so-called “new federal states”, we’ve found the name very fitting.
+Considering that more than 30 years after reunification, more than half of all West Germans have never been to the so-called new federal states, we thought the name was apt.

-But there are also some true aspects to it.
-In the past even more so, but in some countries even now, the East is actually a little wilder.
-People live in a more anarchic manner and they are less law-abiding, than people in the West.
-This is mainly due to the fact, that the state in Eastern Europe was weak after the collapse of the Soviet Union and its satellite states.
+But there is also some truth to it.
+Because in the past, and in some states even today, the East is actually a bit wilder.
+People live more anarchically and are less law-abiding than some in the West.
+This is mainly due to the fact that the state in Eastern Europe was weak after the collapse of the Soviet Union and its satellite states.
 The region was plagued by mass unemployment, crisis and corruption.
-However, this changed rapidly for many of the countries, especially as a result of the EU’s eastward expansion.
-Cracow, Vilnius, Prague or Zagreb are in no way inferior to many cities in the West.
+However, this has changed rapidly for many of the countries, particularly as a result of the EU’s eastward expansion.
+Krakow, Vilnius, Prague and Zagreb are in no way inferior to many cities in the West.

-But the East is also often wild, because there are still many untouched natural landscapes, which you can barely find in Western Europe.
+But the East is also often wild because there are still many untouched natural landscapes here that are rarely found in Western Europe.
 This is another focus of this blog: the experience of original and authentic life.

-We hope that we were able to give you an insight into our project and would be happy if you support us and follow us on our various channels.
+We hope that we have been able to give you an insight into our project and would be delighted if you would support us and follow us on our various channels.

-My name is Peter Althaus and I love Eastern Europe.
-In 2011 I started a travel blog Rooksack.
+I’m Peter Althaus and I love Eastern Europe.
+I founded the travel blog Rooksack in 2011.
 But my real love has always been Eastern Europe.
-Meanwhile I live in Lviv, Ukraine.
-I have found here a touristic company, which offers tours around Ukraine.
-But since I’ve never lost my passion to writing, here is the Wild East – the Eastern Europe travel blog.
-I write here, together with my co-authors, about my favorite region.
+I now live in Lviv in Ukraine.
+Here I run a tour operator company for tours through Ukraine.
+But since I have never lost the desire to write, there is now the Wild East – the Eastern Europe travel blog.
+Here I write together with my co-authors about my favorite region.

-My name is Markus Bingel and I lost my heart to Eastern Europe many years ago.
-Therefore, I have studied and worked for a long time in Poland, Ukraine and Russia.
-As an author of travel books I am drawn to the countries in the “Wild East” several times a year – and I am still fascinated by this region every time.
+My name is Markus Bingel and I lost my heart to Eastern Europe years ago.
+I studied and worked in Poland, Ukraine and Russia for a long time.
+As a travel book author, I am drawn to the countries in the “Wild East” several times a year – and I am still fascinated by this region every time.
 I would like to introduce you to the unknown, exciting and always surprising sides of Eastern Europe in our blog.